 - What is likely causing my symptoms?

-- How long will these hives last?
+- How long will hives last?

 - What kinds of tests do I need?
 Do these tests require any special preparation?

-- What treatments are available, and which do you recommend?
+- What treatments are available, and which do you suggest?

 - Do these treatments have any side effects?

-- Do I need prescription medication, or can I use over-the-counter medications to treat the condition?
+- Do I need prescription medication, or can I use nonprescription drugs to treat the condition?